openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.

+Voting members have the roles and responsibilities as outlined below.

 Section 5.
 Responsibilities and Expectations of the CPC

 Subject to such policies as may be set by the Board, the CPC is responsible for
 ensuring:

-   * ensuring collaboration is the driving principle within a Project, between _$FOUNDATION_ Projects, and between _$FOUNDATION_ Projects and the broader community.
+   1. ensuring collaboration is the driving principle within a Project, between _$FOUNDATION_ Projects, and between _$FOUNDATION_ Projects and the broader community.
-   * defining and maintaining neutral consensus for the technical vision for the _$FOUNDATION_
+   1. defining and maintaining neutral consensus for the technical vision for the _$FOUNDATION_.
-   * creating conceptual architecture for how the projects fit together.
+   1. creating conceptual architecture for how the projects fit together.
-   * Voting members are responsible for approving new projects within the scope for _$FOUNDATION_ set by the Governing Board, as outlined in [XXXX].
+   1. Voting members are responsible for approving new projects within the scope for _$FOUNDATION_ set by the Governing Board, as outlined in [XXXX].
-   * Voting members are responsible for making final decisions on aligning projects, removing or archiving projects, as outlined in [XXXX].
+   1. Voting members are responsible for making final decisions on aligning projects, removing or archiving projects, as outlined in [XXXX].
-   * Voting members are responsible for approving funds for budgets delegated to the project.
+   1. Voting members are responsible for approving funds for budgets delegated to the project.
 A good example is the travel fund.
-   * follow and be up to date on Board/$FOUNDATION initiatives and communicate them to the projects.
+   1. follow and be up to date on Board/$FOUNDATION initiatives and communicate them to the projects.
-   * defining common practices to be implemented across _$FOUNDATION_ projects, if any.
+   1. defining common practices to be implemented across _$FOUNDATION_ projects, if any.
-   * The CPC is also responsible for mediating technical conflicts between _$FOUNDATION_ Projects when attempts to resolve those conflicts within the Project were unsuccessful.
+   1. The CPC is also responsible for mediating technical conflicts between _$FOUNDATION_ Projects when attempts to resolve those conflicts within the Project were unsuccessful.
-   * Creating a yearly budget that can be drawn on by the projects.
+   1. Creating a yearly budget that can be drawn on by the projects.
-   * The CPC serves as the _$FOUNDATION_'s primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the _$FOUNDATION_ has appropriate technical participation in standards bodies by finding an encouraging projects members to particiapte in these bodies.
+   1. The CPC serves as the _$FOUNDATION_'s primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the _$FOUNDATION_ has appropriate technical participation in standards bodies by finding an encouraging projects members to particiapte in these bodies.
-   * Managing the Individual membership program
+   1. Managing the Individual membership program.
-   * Managing programs to improve Inclusivity and Diversity
+   1. Managing programs to improve inclusivity and diversity.
-   * Guiding projects into appropriate Foundation paths
+   1. Guiding projects into appropriate Foundation paths.
-   * Shared resources, tooling and funding for projects and Commons.js (Events Collabl Summit, Travel fund)
+   1. Shared resources, tooling and funding for projects and Commons.js (Events Collaborator Summit, Travel fund).
-   * Code of Conduct incident response support
+   1. Code of Conduct incident response support.
-   * Developing a framework for community end-user feedback
+   1. Developing a framework for community end-user feedback.
-   * Managing programs to offer mentorship to external individuals
+   1. Managing programs to offer mentorship to external individuals.
-   * Managing developer outreach programs
+   1. Managing developer outreach programs.
-   * Support project advocacy and recognition programs
+   1. Supporting project advocacy and recognition programs.
-   * Identify, recruit and engage prospective projects
+   1. Identifing, recruiting and engaging prospective projects.
-   * Voting members are responsible for making a final decision if consensus cannot be reached among members.
+   1. Voting members are responsible for making a final decision if consensus cannot be reached among members.
-   * Members of the CPC, or committees consisting of subsets of the CPC membership will be expected to meet on a regular basis to discuss topics such as new project acceptance into the mentorship program, project graduation from the mentorship program, Project issues and conflicts, opportunities for collaboration between Projects, opportunities for the Foundation in the greater JavaScript community, etc.
+   1. Members of the CPC, or committees consisting of subsets of the CPC membership will be expected to meet on a regular basis to discuss topics such as new project acceptance into the mentorship program, project graduation from the mentorship program, Project issues and conflicts, opportunities for collaboration between Projects, opportunities for the Foundation in the greater JavaScript community, etc.
-   * When needed, members of the CPC will be expected to create subcommittees or working groups to make proposals, delegate areas of responsibility and to make decisions on significant topics.
-Delegation to the subcommittee will be through a written set of responsibilities for the subcomittee or group.
+   1. When needed, members of the CPC will be expected to create subcommittees or working groups.
+The CPC will delegate responsibilities and empower these groups to make decisions.

 ## Section 6.
 Non-Responsibilities of the CPC